-- Arbitrary denial of access to instruction; - Evaluation of student work by criteria not directly reflective of course performance; - An undue and unexcused delay in evaluating student work; - Research related misconduct and/or intentional misappropriation of the writings, research, and findings of others; - Violation of university policies; - Use of the position or powers of a faculty member to coerce the judgment or conscience of a student or to cause harm to a student for arbitrary or personal reasons; - Participating in or deliberately abetting disruption, interference, or intimidation in the classroom; - Significant intrusion of material unrelated to the course; - Discrimination, including harassment against a student on political grounds or for reasons of race, color, religion, sex, sexual orientation, gender identity, ethnic origin, national origin, ancestry, marital status, pregnancy, physical or mental disability, or because of age or citizenship or for other arbitrary or personal reasons; - Sexual Harassment; - Entering into a romantic or sexual relationship with any student for whom a faculty member has, or should reasonably expect to have, academic responsibility (instructional, evaluative, or supervisory) in the future;

-- Exercising academic responsibility (instructional, evaluative, or supervisory) towards any student with whom a faculty member has a romantic or sexual relationship; - Failing to attend meetings when established by the Dean, the Vice Presidents or the President without a valid excuse; - Breach of confidentiality; - Significant failure to adhere, without legitimate reason, to the rules of the faculty as set out in the Codex and the Faculty Handbook in the conduct of courses, to hold class, to keep consultation hours, or to hold examinations as scheduled.
+- Arbitrary denial of access to instruction; - Evaluation of student work by criteria not directly reflective of course performance; - An undue and unexcused delay in evaluating student work (generally, more than two weeks); - Use of the position or powers of a faculty member to coerce the judgment or conscience of a student or to cause harm to a student for arbitrary or personal reasons; - Participating in or deliberately abetting disruption, interference, or intimidation in the classroom; - Significant intrusion of material unrelated to the course; - Unfair preferential treatment to one student or group of students at the expense of another. - Failing to attend meetings called by the Dean, the Vice Presidents or the President without a valid excuse; - Significant failure to adhere, without legitimate reason, to the rules of the faculty as set out in the Codex and the Faculty Handbook in the conduct of courses, to hold class, to keep consultation hours, or to hold examinations as scheduled.

-Faculty may not be subject to disciplinary proceeding for a conduct outside the school that has no direct relation to AAU and its community.
 For details of the disciplinary procedure and disciplinary penalties, see the Academic Codex.